FiQCI/fiqci.github.io/_posts/2024-08-23-Lumi_web_introduction.md

     </figure>
 </div>

-Eventhough we are expecting the counts result of '00' and '11', it also has a small portion of '10' and '01'.
+Even though we are expecting the counts result of '00' and '11', it also has a small portion of '10' and '01'.
 This is because current QPU is noisy.

 Now you have learned how to access to our hybrid environment of quantum computer.
 Congratulation!